 5.14.1 “Specifications Common to all HEVC IRDs and Bitstreams”.

 5.14.4 “HEVC HDR UHDTV IRDs and Bitstreams” (1).
 Support for both PQ10 and HLG10 is required for the NorDig HEVC IRD.
 Only support of 50 Hz and 25 Hz frame rates are required for the NorDig HEVC IRD.
+Support for Supplemental Enhancement Information messages carrying one or more DMI formats conforming to sub-section 5.14.4.4.3.3.4 “Optional Supplemental Enhancement Information messages carrying DMI” is optional.
+Any non DMI cognisant HEVC HDR UHDTV IRD shall be able to decode and present the service, even if DMI is in the bitstream.

 Note 1: This implies support for the “HEVC HDR UHDTV Bitstream”, the “HEVC UHDTV Bitstream” and the “HEVC HDTV Bitstream”, excluding non-square pixel aspect ratios and excluding interlace scan.